sebmate/MagicQuartz-TechDemo/README.md

 ## Assembly Notes

-* Assume that the assembly will take about two evenings, once you have all parts are in place.
+* Assume that the assembly will take about two evenings, once you have all parts in place.
 * The combination of mainboard and display can be fully tested without anything else being connected to it (such as the cabling to the rear panel, the amplifier, the DC/DC converter).
 This works by powering the "MEGA 2560 PRO" board via USB.
 * Manual wiring of the display is very time-consuming.
 You may prefer to use a connector-based solution.
 Note that not all 16 display lines are required.
 * Before connecting and powering the mainboard and the fans via the DC/DC converters, it is essential to set the voltages on them beforehand (e.g., to 7V, as described above).
 * The specified screw for the fuse holder may be too long and may break through the rear panel.
-If necessary, use a shorter one.
+Be careful when mounting the fuse holder and consider using a shorter screw.
 * Pictures of an assembled device are available in the `images` folder.

 ## Initialization Procedure